 Place a mouse on a surgical platform in a supine position.
 Use a small loop of thread affixed to the top of the platform to extend the cervical spine by looping it around the central incisors.

 Affix the hands and legs of the mouse to the table using 2 inch pieces of tape.
 Pinch mouse paw to ensure it has had adequate anesthesia.

+The surgical site is then prepped.
+The overlying fur should be removed and the skin should be cleaned (alternating iodine or chlorhexidine scrub with alcohol or diluted skin disinfectant) three times.
+The area should be draped and sterile gloves be worn.
+The sterilized instruments should be laid on a sterile surface when not in use.

 Make a 1.5 cm midline vertical incision in the neck of the mouse using fine curved iris scissors.
 Divide the overlying thymus and lateralize the two resulting lobes to visualize the trachea.
 Divide the overlying sternohyoid and sternothyroid (strap) muscles at the superior attachment bilaterally.